leonlin97/CardioGood-Fitness-Data-Analysis/README.md

 - Miles: The average number of miles the customer expects to walk/run each week;
 - Fitness: Self-rated fitness on a 1-to-5 scale, where 1 is the poor shape and 5 is excellent shape.

-# Data Analysis using Python
+# Data Analysis with Python

 ## Age Distribution
 TM195 and TM498 have border range in age, while TM798 shows a majority of users around 25 to 30 years old.